cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ## Clustering Using Representatives

 Clustering Using REpresentatives (CURE) is a technique used to deal with datasets containing outliers and clusters of varying sizes and shapes.
 Each cluster is represented by a specified number of representative points.
 These points are chosen by taking the most scattered points in each cluster and shrinking them towards the cluster center using a compression ratio.
+An in-depth explanation of the CURE algorithm can be found [here](http://infolab.stanford.edu/~ullman/mmds/ch7a.pdf) on page 242.

 ### `.ml.clust.cure.fit`